 This South African traditional song from the singing of the Mooiplaas congregation was transcribed and arranged by John Bell of the Iona Community.

-To lead it, sing through it once or twice.
+To lead it, sing through it once or twice, perhaps reinforcing the shape of the melody with your hand.
 It's easy enough that folks will start singing with you quickly.
-Encourage harmony and add the leader part once the song is set.
+Encourage harmony and add the leader part once the group is confident.

 Copyright for the piece is held by GIA Publications, Inc. so you'll need a OneLicense membership to print the text or music.